The Dangers of Spring Driving

 Rainy Days and Flooding

-What makes rain and wet pavement so dangerous?
-For one, slippery roads reduce your car’s handling and increase the distance it takes to stop (up to 4 times normal stopping distance).
-Big puddles can also cut down on tire traction and could lead to hydroplaning.”
+Rain and wet pavement reduce your car’s handling and increases the distance it takes to stop (up to 4x the normal distance).
+Driving through a big puddle can impact your tire traction and lead to hydroplaning.

 To help mitigate the danger, make sure to increase your following distance when driving in wet conditions in order to allow you to safely brake.
 Also, decreasing your speed will help avoid hydroplaning.